Close

 Self-funded-insurance-provides-numerous-cost-savings-advantages-to-small-to-midsize-businesses_Roundstone Insurance

-While traveling around the country promoting the advantages of self-insurance, Roundstone’s Regional Practice Leaders meet a lot of employers who are frustrated with their fully-insured health insurance plans.
-Huge increase at renewal, no transparency, and little flexibility top the list of issues.
+While traveling around the country promoting the advantages of self-insurance in a group captive, Roundstone’s Regional Practice Leaders meet a lot of employers who are frustrated with their fully insured health plans.
+Huge increases at renewal, no transparency, and little flexibility top the list of issues.
+Health insurance continues to get more expensive, and employers find themselves trapped between a rock and a hard place.

 Roundstone’s self-insured group medical captive solution is a great alternative.
-It’s a financially efficient model that offers low fixed costs and an open platform to give employers control over their healthcare spend while offering employees high-quality benefits.
-This includes flexible plan design and 100% transparency in healthcare costs.
+It’s a financially efficient model that offers low fixed costs and an open platform to give employers control over their healthcare spend while providing high-quality employee benefits.
+The advantages of self-funding in a group captive plan include flexible plan design and 100% transparency in healthcare costs.

 To that, we say, “Why not gain total control over healthcare spend and retain all of the savings?”

-With a self-funded insurance plan, you can choose a Pharmacy Benefits Manager that can let you keep all of your RX rebate savings.
+With a self-funded insurance plan, you can choose a Pharmacy Benefits Manager who can let you keep all of your Rx rebate savings.
 This drives down your costs and helps you save more money through a self-insured model.

 Level-funded plans make you choose from their canned plan design options, just like a fully insured plan.
-Your group has unique needs that can be fully considered when you use an open platform to build your own custom bundle.
+But your group has unique needs that can be fully considered when you use an open platform to build your own custom bundle.
 Level-funded plans don’t offer you that choice.
+Your plan options are limited — and your employees often suffer as a result.

 Self-funded insurance plans are completely customizable.
 You can design the plan to best suit the needs of your employees, driving down costs while simultaneously improving care quality.